Sweet Potato Cookies with Pecans & Maple Glaze

 How To Make The Best Sweet Potato Cookies with Pecans and Maple Glaze

-2. Combine the flour, baking soda, pumpkin pie spice, and salt in a small bowl.
+In a small mixing bowl, whisk together the flour, baking soda, pumpkin pie spice, and salt until evenly combined.

-3. Cream the butter, brown, and white sugars in the bowl of a stand mixer with the paddle attachment until light and fluffy.
+In the bowl of a stand mixer fitted with the paddle attachment, cream the butter, brown sugar, and granulated sugar together until the mixture becomes light and fluffy.

-5. Add the flour mixture to the stand mixer and mix on low until combined.
-Add the chopped pecans and mix until just combined.
+Add the flour mixture to the stand mixer and mix on low speed just until combined.
+Fold in the chopped pecans and mix gently until evenly distributed throughout the dough.

-8. Cool the cookies on the baking sheet for about 10 minutes, then transfer them to a cooling rack.
+Allow the cookies to cool on the baking sheet for about 10 minutes before transferring them to a cooling rack to cool completely.

 To Make The Glaze